ZhaoQi99/ZhaoQi99.github.io/CTF/TMUCTF2021/Osint/The_Foreign_Student.md

 # The Foreign Student

 *Tarbiat Modares University has a foreign student.
 His name is Zedmondo.
-He has a* *very shady character.
-He always walks alone, eats alone, and never talks much.*
-*There are some rumors about him.
-Some people say he is a genius sociopath;* *some say he is just too self-involved.
-But one thing is obvious; he has a secret.*
-*Once, one of the students heard that he was talking about receiving some* *important documents via a private email.
-Maybe if we find his email, we can* *learn about his secret.*
+He has a* very shady character.
+He always walks alone, eats alone, and never talks much.There are some rumors about him.
+Some people say he is a genius sociopath; some say he is just too self-involved.
+But one thing is obvious; he has a secret.Once, one of the students heard that he was talking about receiving some important documents via a private email.
+Maybe if we find his email, we can learn about his secret.*

 ---